-Slaying of Mississippi teen revealed by doorbell camera
+Slaying of south Mississippi teen revealed by doorbell camera

 Five Biloxi teens are each charged with capital murder in the shooting death of 16-year-old Madison Harris.
 Pictured from left, Jasmine Kelley, Jarvis Cook, Yakeshia Blackmon, Jaquez Porter and Willow Blackmon (Source: Biloxi Police Dept.)

+Madison Harris was shot in her grandparent’s Biloxi home on Monday afternoon.
+Five teens were later charged with capital murder in her death.

-James Waldeck, who is engaged to her grandmother, said the family is struggling with grief after the shooting took Harris away from them.
+James Waldeck, who is engaged to the girl's grandmother and lives in the house where the slaying took place, said he learned something was wrong when his Ring Doorbell app showed an ambulance at their home.

-Waldeck said he learned something was wrong on Monday when his Ring Doorbell app showed an ambulance at their home.
-He said the camera at the garage door revealed much more about what happened in his home.
+According to him, the camera at the garage door revealed much more about what happened in his home.

 “Madison was here.
 Her very good friend, Paul, and her dad was in the back yard raking leaves,” Waldeck said.
 “One girl came in, I saw on Ring Doorbell, about a half hour before.
 And then, according to my Ring Doorbell, four of them charged in an unlocked door here at the carport.
 And within a matter of 10 seconds, the shooting and screaming, and then them running out the door being chased by Paul, her friend, and then her dad.”